-You can print shots (screen captures) two ways: use File > Print or save a picture file and print the file using a separate graphics program.
+You can screen print shots (screen captures) two ways: use File > Print or save a picture file and print the file using a separate graphics program.
 Printing a screen capture is the same as printing with any windows program.
-For details on the available file formats for saving a screen capture, refer to Data, Settings, and Picture File Formats (see page 396).
-For details on saving a picture to a file, see Saving and Recalling Data, Settings, and Pictures (see page 393).
+For details on the available file formats for saving a screen capture, refer to Data, Settings, and Picture File Formats (see page 403).
+For details on saving a picture to a file, see Saving and Recalling Data, Settings, and Pictures (see page 401).

-To print a screen from the instrument:
+To print a screen shot: